A Mighty Girl's top picks of books for children and teens about girls who love science and real-life female scientists who changed the world!

 It's 1900 in San Francisco, and 13-year-old Lizzie Kennedy puts on a brave face at her finishing school, acting like a "proper" young lady.
 But secretly, her passion is science, which she indulges when she joins her doctor father on house calls.
 That's where she first learns of a dark side to the city she loves — a side that's full of rumors of the plague.
 Everyone, including her beloved father, insists it's nonsense, but then why is the heart of the city under quarantine?
 Lizzie will have to cross the lines of gender, class, and race if she wants to solve the mystery and save the people she loves in this medical mystery.

 11-year-old Calpurnia is curious why the yellow grasshoppers in her yard are so much bigger than the green grasshoppers.
 But it's Texas in 1899, and girls are supposed to devote their time to proper activities like needlework, not tromping through the grasses studying bugs.
 Still, Calpurnia recruits her grandfather, an avid naturalist, to help her figure out the mystery.
 As the pair grows closer, Calpurnia dreams of becoming a scientist, even as it becomes more obvious how difficult that will be for a girl of her time.
 This award-winning novel will give tweens new perspective on the challenges that faced female scientists in the past.
-Fans of Calpurnia can read the continuation of her story in 2015's The Curious World of Calpurnia Tate.
+Fans of Calpurnia can read the continuation of her story in The Curious World of Calpurnia Tate, while readers age 6 to 9 can check out the early chapter book series Calpurnia Tate, Girl Vet.

 Flavia de Luce is an aspiring chemist with a particular interest in poisons, but in her 1950s English village, she's definitely the oddball.
 But her talents for listening at keyholes and picking locks come in handy when a series of mysterious events come to the mansion at Buckshaw: first a dead bird on the doorstep with a postage stamp on its beak, then a dying man in the family's cucumber patch.
 No matter what happens, Flavia can't help but admit that her life began in earnest once murder came calling!
 Rollicking and intriguing, this is an excellent option for teens and adults alike.
 You can continue the series with The Weed that Strings the Hangman's Bag.